zamazan4ik/awesome-pgo/article/article.md

 ### HAProxy

-Once I [created](https://github.com/haproxy/haproxy/issues/2047) an issue about PGO in HAProxy repo, and [Willy Tarreau](https://github.com/wtarreau) (the HAProxy maintainer) said that there would be no effects from PGO on HAProxy.
+Once I [created](https://github.com/haproxy/haproxy/issues/2047) an issue about PGO in the HAProxy repo, and [Willy Tarreau](https://github.com/wtarreau) (the HAProxy maintainer) said that there would be no effects from PGO on HAProxy.
 I argued a little bit about PGO, CPU consumption, HAProxy actual bottlenecks, and I was not able to win this dispute without an actual benchmark.
 So I decided to prove my point of view.

-I crafted a benchmark, and showed the positive results to Willy, he asked me to improve my benchmark scenario, demonstrate additional information like binary sizes, and perform PGO tests on GCC too (I use Clang as a default C and C++ compiler).
+I crafted a benchmark and showed the positive results to Willy, he asked me to improve my benchmark scenario, demonstrate additional information like binary sizes, and perform PGO tests on GCC too (I use Clang as a default C and C++ compiler).
 After several iterations, Willy [concluded](https://github.com/haproxy/haproxy/issues/2047#issuecomment-1729980766) that PGO shows measurable improvements.
 It was a huge win for me!

 I **really** appreciate such attention to the details and wish to understand as many details as possible about PGO from Willy Tarreu.
 Even if it required performing multiple tests, I still think it was worth it.